mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 To build the javascript libraries you will need:
 1. tsc compiler
 2. Visual Studio (optional)
-3. Visual Studio Code (recommended)
+3. Visual Studio Code (recommended - right click on the workspace file and "Open with Code")

 to run the unit tests you will need:
 1. nodejs